tvcsantos/funspec-docs/docs/index.md

 !!! warning "Warning"

-    This project is no longer maintained.
+    This project is no longer maintained

 In this work we aim at providing an effective support for reasoning about imperative programs with data structures and aliasing, by extending the